RTEMS/rtems-docs/c-user/rtems_data_types.rst

 rtems_task_entry
 ----------------

-This type defines the entry point of an RTEMS task.
+This type defines the :term:`task entry` point of an RTEMS task.

 ..
 Generated from spec:/rtems/userext/if/task-exitted